elmtree-askmo/cloudcannon-app/content/learn/biology/what-is-the-concept-of-descent-with-modification-and-how-did-darwin-contribute-to-it.md

 url: /learn/biology/questions/what-is-the-concept-of-descent-with-modification-and-how-did-darwin-contribute-to-it
 score: -1.0
 related_article1:
-    id: 167764
+    id: 167765
-    title: What were the major developments during the Scientific Revolution that impacted evolutionary theory?
+    title: >-
+        What was the Darwinian Revolution and what were its key ideas and evidence?
     subject: Biology
-    url: /learn/biology/questions/what-were-the-major-developments-during-the-scientific-revolution-that-impacted-evolutionary-theory
+    url: /learn/biology/questions/what-was-the-darwinian-revolution-and-what-were-its-key-ideas-and-evidence
 related_article2:
-    id: 167763
+    id: 167749
-    title: What were the key figures and ideas from ancient to Renaissance periods that influenced modern biology?
+    title: >-
+        Describe the biological species concept and how it differs from other species concepts.
     subject: Biology
-    url: /learn/biology/questions/what-were-the-key-figures-and-ideas-from-ancient-to-renaissance-periods-that-influenced-modern-biology
+    url: /learn/biology/questions/describe-the-biological-species-concept-and-how-it-differs-from-other-species-concepts
 related_article3:
     id: 167763
+    title: >-
-    title: What were the key figures and ideas from ancient to Renaissance periods that influenced modern biology?
+        What were the key figures and ideas from ancient to Renaissance periods that influenced modern biology?
     subject: Biology
     url: /learn/biology/questions/what-were-the-key-figures-and-ideas-from-ancient-to-renaissance-periods-that-influenced-modern-biology
 related_article4:
-    id: 167742
+    id: 167762
-    title: How does natural selection operate as a mechanism of evolution?
+    title: >-
+        How has climate change impacted ecosystems and what are some conservation strategies to mitigate these effects?
     subject: Biology
-    url: /learn/biology/questions/how-does-natural-selection-operate-as-a-mechanism-of-evolution
+    url: /learn/biology/questions/how-has-climate-change-impacted-ecosystems-and-what-are-some-conservation-strategies-to-mitigate-these-effects
 related_article5:
-    id: 167744
+    id: 167755
-    title: How are evolutionary trees constructed and what is the significance of homologies in this process?
+    title: >-
+        What were the key evolutionary innovations that allowed organisms to transition from water to land?
     subject: Biology
-    url: /learn/biology/questions/how-are-evolutionary-trees-constructed-and-what-is-the-significance-of-homologies-in-this-process
+    url: /learn/biology/questions/what-were-the-key-evolutionary-innovations-that-allowed-organisms-to-transition-from-water-to-land
 ---

 &nbsp;